This financial support information is for prospective undergraduate students with Home fee status (2027 entry).

 The University offers one of the most generous bursary schemes in the country.
 Eligibility is based on your household income, and there is a sliding scale so that those who are not eligible for the full amount, may nonetheless qualify for a partial bursary.
 The amount you receive is worked out on a sliding scale but is a grant that you do not ever have to pay back.

-To receive the Cambridge Bursary, you need to apply for student finance from the UK government.
+To receive the Cambridge Bursary, you need to apply for student finance from the UK government (see the section above).

 Christ's Awards